zms-publishing/ZMS/docs/develop_api_exampels_en.md

 ```

 ### 2. Using Zope-ZCatalog Search
-The ZCatalog mmodule provides a simple index for Zope contents.
-ZMS can address this index by default: the admin menu "Search" allows to select all the content object classes and their attributes to be indexed.
+The ZCatalog module provides a simple index for Zope contents.
+ZMS can address this index by default: the admin menu *Search* allows to select all the content object classes and their attributes to be indexed.
-Via "ZCatalog-Connector" tab the Zope objects containing the index are listed and can be administered (delete, refresh etc.).
+Via *ZCatalog-Connector* tab the Zope objects containing the index are listed and can be administered (by buttons like *Delete*, *Refresh" etc.).

 ![Administration of Metadata to be indexed](images/admin_gui_search1.gif)
 _Administration of metadata to be indexed_